cltl/python-for-text-analysis/README.md

 Submission is made through Canvas.
 Please submit your assignments using the corresponding assignment submission on Canvas (e.g. labeled 'Assignment 1' for Assignment 1).

 Please note that we cannot accept assignments submitted via email.

 ### Resits for Assignments

 We provide a resit opportunity for each assignment at the end of the course (deadline will be announced).
 The maximum grade for the resit assignments is 7.5.

 The following Assignments have to be completed as resits for the regular assignments.
+The deadline for the resit assignments will be announced at the end of the course.

 | Assignment    | Resit |
 |---------|----------|